AlbertDaYoungYT/AlbertDaYoungYT/README.md

 - **C#** for a little bit of .Net, but mostly Unity
 - **Java** for Minecraft mods ;)
 - **Python** for anything from basic to advanced projects
-- **Javascript** for Web Development
+- **Javascript** in Web Development (mainly React)
 - **Lua** for a bit of Roblox Development
-- **HTML** for Web Development
+- **HTML** in Web Development
-- **PHP** for Backend
+- **Kotlin** in Android app development
 - **Redis** for Backend Cache
 - and technically **SQL** for SQLite, MySQL and MariaDB Apps

-As for frameworks I mainly program Express or Flask for a Backend, and I recently transitioned from Bootstrap with Django, to Tailwind with React for a Frontend (or React Native).
+As for frameworks I mainly program Express or Flask for a Backend, and I recently transitioned from Bootstrap with Django, to Tailwind with React for a Frontend.

 I've experimented with some AI, in the form of TensorFlow, PyTorch and Pandas as well as some of Huggingface's premade models.